charlsagente/python-settings/README.md

 python setup.py install
 ```

- ## How to start
+ ## How to configure

-Define a python module like settings.py in your project, the variable names must be in Capital Letters (A-Z), example:
+Create a python file like **settings.py** in your project, the variable names must be in Capital Letters (A-Z), example:
 ```python
 # settings.py